Quantization and Dequantization of Matrix Multiplication Outputs

 Overview

-For specific input and output data types, Matmul can perform data quantization or dequantization on the elements of the output matrix C when moving the computation result from CO1 to the global memory.
+For specific input and output data types, Matmul allows you to quantize or dequantize the output C matrix elements when the computation result is moved from CO1 to to the global memory.

 Figure 1 Matmul quantization scenario